derek-findthebrink/foundation.portfolio-api-challenge/README.md

 ## Bugs!

-**purchase_cost and unrealized_gain_or_loss after a SELL is executed (GET /portfolio)**
+**unrealized_gain_or_loss after a SELL is executed (GET /portfolio)**

-The purchase cost field behaves a bit strangely during SELL orders.
-It has to do with how the system isn't tracking the cash recouped from selling shares.
-This can result in the unrealized gain/loss being off after sales, in particular it can result in a net loss when in fact the portfolio would be swimming in cash, haha.
+The unrealized_gain_or_loss behaves a bit strangely during SELL orders.
+It has to do with how I originally implemented the average cost function.
+I have a fix in mind, I'll try to get it done before you review.
+This can result in the unrealized gain/loss being off after sales, in particular it can result in a net loss when in fact holding would be a gain.

 I'm debating whether or not to fix this.
 If there's something straight-forward I can think of I'll do it, but it's likely that this will remain in there as it is.